byteben/azure-docs/articles/active-directory/devices/hybrid-azuread-join-plan.md

 - Routable UPN: A routable UPN has a valid verified domain, that is registered with a domain registrar.
 For example, if contoso.com is the primary domain in Azure AD, contoso.org is the primary domain in on-premises AD owned by Contoso and [verified in Azure AD](https://docs.microsoft.com/azure/active-directory/fundamentals/add-custom-domain)
 - Non-routable UPN: A non-routable UPN does not have a verified domain.
 It is applicable only within your organization's private network.
 For example, if contoso.com is the primary domain in Azure AD, contoso.local is the primary domain in on-premises AD but is not a verifiable domain in the internet and only used within Contoso's network.

-The table below provides details on support for these on-premises AD UPNs in Windows 10 Hybrid Azure AD join
+The table below provides details on support for these on-premises AD UPNs in Windows 10 Hybrid Azure AD join when the AD UPN differs from the Azure AD UPN

 | Type of on-premises AD UPN | Domain type | Windows 10 version | Description |
 | ----- | ----- | ----- | ----- |